Letters of engagement are mandatory. On accepting an appointment, the practitioner must send the client a letter of engagement.

-We have free factsheets available on our website containing engagement letters that members can use.
+For UK members, we have free factsheets available on our website containing engagement letters that members can use.

-However we believe that the future of this area lies in the integration of payment, money laundering requirements and engagement letters into a single onboarding process so we have partnered with Practice Ignition who can offer their product with ACCA templates.
+However we believe that the future of this area lies in the integration of payment, money laundering requirements and engagement letters into a single onboarding process so in the UK we have partnered with Practice Ignition who can offer their product with ACCA templates.
 You can have a free trial of their product - more information is available here.

 Factsheets available for immediate download

-Download our free Technical Factsheet Engagement Letters for Tax Practitioners and Technical Factsheet Engagement Letters - Accounts production.
+UK members can download our free Technical Factsheet Engagement Letters for Tax Practitioners and Technical Factsheet Engagement Letters - Accounts production.
 Both include a client covering letter with a privacy notice, a terms and conditions document and various schedules of services.